jagenjo/webglstudio.js/guides/tutorial.md

 # Creating an object

-Let's create an sphere, to do this click on the menu Node -> Primitive -> Sphere.
+Let's create an sphere, to do this click on the menu ```Node -> Primitive -> Sphere```.

 A new node will appear in the node tree, and we inspect it we will see it contains a GeometricPrimitive component attached to it.

+You can create more objects, or drag meshes from the Drive, add lights, play with the materials, till the scene looks the way you like.

 # Adding some behaviour